asyncapi/spec/README.md

 # AsyncAPI Specification

+#### Disclaimer

+Part of this content has been taken from the great work done by the folks at the [Open API Initiative](https://openapis.org).
+Mainly because it's a great work and we want to keep as much compatibility as possible with the [Open API Specification](https://github.com/OAI/OpenAPI-Specification).

 #### Version 0.1

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).